Mario-SO/portfolio-blog/content/Day03.md

 title: "Day03 - Smart Contract Auditing Heuristics"
 ---

 I found [this](https://github.com/OpenCoreCH/smart-contract-auditing-heuristics) cool repo on Github that has a list of heuristics for auditing smart contracts.
-I thought it would be a good idea to go through them and see if I can find more interesting.
+I thought it would be a good idea to go through the ones I found interesting.

 # Code asymmetries